 There are three sections, each with 20 days, for 60 days of learning and review.
 There’s reading comprehension, math, writing, grammar, social studies, science and some fitness all throughout the book.
 There’s a summer reading list included as well as pages and pages of sturdy flashcards at the back to cut out.

 They are great books that keep kids engaged without overwhelming them.
 It is also helpful to know what your kids may need some review with.
 These are good books to bring on long road trips because kids can do a little each day without feeling overwhelmed.
 Offer positive comments when you check their work and spend some time and even giving more examples of concepts they may be struggling with.

-It’s a timeless toy for a reason: It’s easy to tote and store; it keeps kids occupied; and it’s affordable.
+It’s a timeless toy for a reason: It’s easy to tote and store, and it keeps kids occupied.
 Rubik’s Cube helps work different parts of your child’s brain as he or she tries to make a side all the same color.
 Older kids can try to make two sides or more the same color.

 Travel bingo games are fun and easy to keep in the car.
 Even more fun is for kids to make up their own games, taking even more time in the car and encouraging them to use their imaginations.